shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 - **Variable value**: `1`
 - Select OK

-Now, your environment variable is set up properly and debug logging is turned on. **Note:** *Make sure to restart Desktop in order for logging to take effect.*
+Now, your environment variable is set up properly and debug logging is turned on.

+{% include info title="Note" content="Make sure to restart Desktop in order for logging to take effect." %}

 If you would like to turn debug logging off, you can either: